 Barcelona Weather in November

+November is considered a transitional seasonal month, so there can be days as warm as the high 60s F, with average monthly temperatures in the mid-60s.
 The weather tends to stay quite pleasant throughout the month, rarely hitting 68 F and usually not falling below 50 F until the end of the month.
-Large fluctuations in temperature are rare in Barcelona due to the city's proximity to the warm waters of the Mediterranean Sea.
-Rainfall is always possible, so carry an umbrella.
+Large fluctuations in temperature are rare in Barcelona, due to the city's proximity to the warm waters of the Mediterranean Sea.
+Rainfall is always possible, especially in the fall, so carry an umbrella.

 What to Pack

 Barcelona can be tricky to pack for in November as it is a going through a seasonal transition.
-Some days it will feel warm and mild if the sun is out and there is no wind, but then it can feel cooler in a matter of hours.
+Some days it will feel warm and mild if the sun is out and there is no wind, but then it can feel noticeably cooler in a matter of hours.

 November Events in Barcelona

 - Diada de Tots Sants (All Saints' Day): This event on November 1 is a public holiday celebrated by the locals who bring flowers to their deceased friends and relatives in the cemeteries.
 Also on this day, families get together to feast on seasonal produce, such as chestnuts and sweet potatoes.
 If you have local friends, don't be surprised if they invite you to their family's gathering.